 6 Run the thread through the top hole on the small thread tensioner.
-Then slip the thread between the two discs, and through the bottom hole of the small thread tensioner.
+Floss the thread between the two discs, and then slip it through the bottom hole of the small thread tensioner.

 7 Feed the thread through the right thread guide above the large thread tensioner.